<Home/Articles/Provence to Porto Venere: a wine-lover’s Mediterranean summer

 |

 Faced with a never-ending list of tempting Mediterranean destinations to book for the summer, I decided to look to my trusty wine-lover’s bucket list, on which two destinations poked their heads above the rest – France and Italy.
-From the sun-drenched vineyards of Provence to the elevations of the Cinque Terre, with a handful of ever-charming stops in-between, read on for my guide to an iconic Mediterranean itinerary – and speak to one of our local experts to get planning your next escape abroad this summer.
+From the sun-drenched vineyards of Provence to the elevations of the Cinque Terre, with a handful of ever-charming stops in-between, read on for my guide to an iconic Mediterranean summer itinerary for every wine-lover:

 Sipping my way through sunny Provence